 Douglas McGregor in his book, The Human Side Of Enterprise, postulated two theories on human management and leadership.
 According to Douglas, every leader can be said to be adopting either a ‘Theory-X’ or a ‘Theory-Y’ form of leadership.
 What then are these theories?

 Theory-X leadership style holds the view that “human beings have an inherent dislike for work and can only be made to get results at work by the application of coercive methods, threats and by direction”.
 To such a leader, the best way to get his followers do something is to use his authority and capacity as the leader to give rules and instructions to follow.
 Nevertheless, anyone who fails to deliver their best gets punished in various ways while those who conform to these rules may be promoted.

-Theory-Y leadership style on the other hand holds a different view.
-To him, “when workers or followers are provided the right environment, they can reach their highest potential or can be of great value to their organization”.
+Theory-Y leadership style, on the other hand, holds a different view.
+To him, “when workers or followers are provided with the right environment, they can reach their highest potential or can be of great value to their organization”.
 Thus, such a leader strongly believes Zig Ziglar when he says that, “you can achieve whatever on earth you wish to achieve if you help best others achieve what they want”.
-He seeks to it that all his equipment are in shape before scolding an employee for not using that equipment.
+He seeks to it that all his equipment is in shape before scolding an employee for not using that equipment.